Data-SUITE: Data-centric identification of in-distribution incongruous examples: Additional Experiments

 We can compute unbiased estimates of samples from the two distributions after we apply the kernel trick (in this case we use a Radial Basis Function Kernel).

-In the domain adaptation literature, the goal is minimize the latent feature divergence, by optimizing the MMD.
-Hence, MMD is a fundamental component of domain adaptation and is used to identify instances with discrepancy between source and target domains.
+In the domain adaptation literature, the goal is to minimize the latent feature divergence by optimizing the MMD.
+Hence, MMD is a fundamental component of domain adaptation and is used to identify instances with discrepancies between source and target domains.